 - 2.2.1 During the last century Wales developed greatly as an administrative unit within the United Kingdom.
 In 1907 a Welsh department was created within the Board of Education in London, the beginning of a process of decentralisation within the UK Government that would lead to the establishment of the Welsh Office in 1964.
 This process included establishing a Welsh Insurance Committee, Welsh Board of Health, and Council of Agriculture for Wales.
 The establishment of the Council of Wales and Monmouthshire in 1948 provided a forum for a more general consideration of matters of importance to Wales and encouraged better coordination of the UK Government's activities in Wales. - 2.2.2 The Welsh Office, headed by a Secretary of State for Wales, was established in 1964.
 It held responsibility for local government, planning, housing, water, forestry, parks, the Welsh language, regional economic planning and highways, with tourism, health, agriculture and education added later. - 2.2.3 Responding to the increasing interest in self-government in Scotland and Wales, the UK Government established the Royal Commission on the Constitution in 1969.
 The Kilbrandon Commission, as it was known, recommended the establishment of an Assembly for Wales in its 1973 report.
 This was offered to the Welsh people in a referendum in 1979.
-The proposed Welsh Assembly was rejected by 79.720.3 per cent to 79.720.3 per cent. - 2.2.4 In the final quarter of the last century, momentum increased towards establishing a democratically elected Assembly for Wales.
+The proposed Welsh Assembly was rejected by 79.7 per cent to 20.3 per cent. - 2.2.4 In the final quarter of the last century, momentum increased towards establishing a democratically elected Assembly for Wales.
 A second referendum was held in 1997, and this voted in favour of devolution by 50.3 per cent to 49.7 per cent.
 This meant the Welsh Office's direct role in the governance of Wales (with the vast majority of its staff) was passed on to a form of devolved government for Wales.
-A small UK Government Department, the Wales Office, was created at the same time.
-14
+A small UK Government Department, the Wales Office, was created at the same time. - 2.2.5 Devolution in Wales has seen three distinct phases.
+The initial phase of devolution was that set out by the Government of Wales Act 1998, which provided for a National Assembly for Wales first elected in 1999.
+The Government of Wales Act 1998 is summarised in Box 2.1.

-13 See James Mitchell (2011) Devolution in the UK, page 42 p42, James Mitchell, Devolution in the UK, Manchester (2011)
+&lt;sup>13 See James Mitchell (2011) Devolution in the UK, page 42

-14 The current role of the Wales Office is discussed in paragraph 14.2.5 of this report
+&lt;sup>14 The current role of the Wales Office is discussed in paragraph 14.2.5 of this report